All Episodes

 I expect exciting advances that makes us all proud.

-The reason is that Prezi Obama has in essence spent five trillion dollars that we don't have.
+The reason is that Preezy Obama has, in essence, spent $5 trillion that we don't have.

 It's not just the $800 billion stimulus.

-Prezi has spent five trillion dollars in three and a half years.
+Preezy has spent $5 trillion in three and a half years.

-That's how much has been added to the national debt since the Prezi was immaculated in 2009.
+That's how much has been added to the national debt since the Preezy was emaculated in 2009.

 How can it grow?

-How can the economy grow when five trillion dollars is removed from it?
+How can the economy grow when $5 trillion is removed from it?

 Or a portion?

-How can the economy grow when over two million jobs have been destroyed?
+How can the economy grow when over 2 million jobs have been destroyed?

-I've you know, I was thinking more last night and uh even this morning about that quote from Stuart Rothenberg that we had yesterday about how bad it's in North Carolina for the Democrats.
+I was thinking more last night and even this morning about that quote from Stuart Rothenberg that we had yesterday about how bad it's in North Carolina for the Democrats.

 I don't have it in front of me, but I remember it close enough.

-How can it hit me again just how and I don't mean this in an intelligence sense, just how ignorant the people closest to this government are, be they analysts, think tankers, or I guess I say tank thinkers, um, news media people, the closer to it they are, the more removed from it they actually are.
+And then it hit me again just how, and I don't mean this in an intelligence sense, just how ignorant the people closest to this government are, be they analysts, think tankers, or I guess I say tank thinkers, news media people, the closer to it they are, the more removed from it they actually are.

 Isn't it just the exact opposite?

-Rothenburg talking about how we've got Obama's next biggest challenge is to put the country back on the path to fiscal responsibility.
+Rothenberg talking about how we've got Obama's next, his biggest challenge is to put the country back on the path to fiscal responsibility.

 That's not what Obama wants to do.